obvious-agency/naturebraid_rtd/docs/source/documentation/overview.md

 # Overview

-The Nature Braid (NB) framework, is the next-generation extension and software implementation of the Land Utilisation and Capability Indicato (LUCIr) model which was the second-generation of the Polyscape framework, as described in [Jackson et al., (2013)](https://www.sciencedirect.com/science/article/pii/S0169204612003532).
+The Nature Braid (NB) framework, is the next-generation extension and software implementation of the Land Utilisation and Capability Indicato (LUCI) model which was the second-generation of the Polyscape framework, as described in [Jackson et al., (2013)](https://www.sciencedirect.com/science/article/pii/S0169204612003532).
 NB illustrates the impacts of land use, management, climate, etc on the environment and associated ecosystem services.
 It runs at fine spatial scales to understand the flows of energy, water, mass, and contaminants through the landscape and to water bodies.
 It compares the current capabilities of the landscape estimates of their potential capabilities.

 ## The NB framework includes models for